CybercentreCanada/assemblyline4_docs/docs/installation/deployment_migration.md

 ### Backup Datastore indices

-Shell into your `backup` container and open the AL CLI tool and backup the datastore data to mount location.
+Shell into your `backup` container, open the AL CLI tool, and backup the datastore data to the mount.
 === "System-only"
     !!! info
         The following indices will be backed up: